VazkiiMods/Botania/README.md

 7. Go to [Jenkins](https://ci.blamejared.com/job/Botania/view/tags/) and wait for the tag you just pushed to be compiled and built
 8. Download the JAR and submit it to CurseForge
 9. Push the website: `./syncweb.sh <remote username>`.
 If you don't provide a remote username to ssh into the webserver, it'll take your current login name.

+## Working with GameTest
+1. If your want a structure for your test:
+   1. Build your structure in-game using a structure block.
+The tests are placed a couple blocks off the ground, so don't forget to add a floor.
+   2. Export the structure to an `.snbt` file (json NBT).
+Name the structure anything starting with `minecraft:`, save it, then stand close to the structure block and run `/test exportthis`.
+The namespace restriction is due to some bug or limitation with Mojang's `/test` command.
+   3. The command will print the location of the saved `.snbt` file.
+It is in `run/gameteststructures`.
+   4. Copy the file to somewhere under `src/main/resources/data/botania/gametest/structures`.
+2. Create a class in `src/main/java/vazkii/botania/test`.
+Fill it with methods annotated with `@GameTest`, see the other tests for examples.
+3. List the class in the `fabric-gametest` entrypoint in Botania's `fabric.mod.json`.

+Tips:
+* Please keep 5 blocks of padding in the N/S/E/W directions of all tests that have mana pools, spreaders, or flowers in them.
+This prevents them interfering with the tests about seeing whether flowers bind to the closest spreader, if Gametest happens to put them next to each other.
+* If your test has a *lot* of air blocks in it, use structure voids to keep the filesize down.
+If you forget, run a regex find-and-replace on the `snbt` file, replacing `.*minecraft:air.*\n` with the empty string.

+To run tests in-game: open the game normally, make sure you're not standing near anything you care about, and use `/test runall`.
+(Gametest uses a default superflat with Generate Structures, doMobSpawning, and doWeatherCycle all disabled as its testing environment.)

+To run tests headlessly (all of these do the same thing):
+* Use the `Minecraft Game Test` run configuration in your IDE.
+* Launch the server with the argument `-Dfabric-api.gametest=1`.
+* Use `./gradlew runGameTest`.
+(Github Actions does this)

+After running tests headlessly, the testing world will be saved to `run/world`.
+Copy this directory into `run/saves` and it will appear as a save file in singleplayer.